iLib-js/ilib-mono/README.md

       underscores to separate the locale parts instead of dashes. eg. "zh-Hans-CN" -> "zh_Hans_CN"
   - `commentPrefix` - a string that defines prefix for context comment for translators.
-Only comments that start with the provided string will be extracted and added to ResultSet, all other are ignored.
+The prefix will be stripped when comments are extracted.

 Example configuration: